 Vitamin C and vitamin A in carrot juice also act as powerful antioxidants in pregnancy.
 These vitamins protect both mother and fetus from free radicals, and give both an immune system boost that lower the risk of infections.

 Beta-carotene in carrot juice may also improve cognitive function and reduce the risk of age-related memory problems and dementia.
 Oxidative stress is linked to brain cell damage and occurs when brain and nerve cells can’t regenerate.
 This weakens nerve signaling and reduces cognitive function.
 However, beta-carotene in carrots may strengthen brain function and improve memory.
-In one study, workers who were exposed to lead were treated with 10 milligrams of beta-carotene over a 12-week period.
+In , workers who were exposed to lead were treated with 10 milligrams of beta-carotene over a 12-week period.
 The study found that after treatment, the group receiving beta-carotene had less oxidative stress.

 While carrot juice has nutritional and health benefits, it’s important to drink in moderation.
 Fruit or vegetable juices contain little to no fiber, therefore they provide limited satiety and no bulk to the colon.
 Also, excessive intake of beta-carotene can potentially change the coloring of your skin.
 It’s this vitamin that gives carrot its orange color.
 If you eat or drink too many carrots or carrot juice, your skin may temporarily develop a slight yellowish or orange tint.